flutter-form-builder-ecosystem/flutter_form_builder/README.md

 * `FormBuilderSlider` - For selection of a numerical value on a slider
 * `FormBuilderStepper` - Selection of a number by tapping on a plus or minus symbol
 * `FormBuilderSwitch` - On/Off switch
 * `FormBuilderTextField` - For text input.
-Allows input of single-line text, multi-line text, password, email, urls etc by using different configurations and validators
+Accepts input of single-line text, multi-line text, password, email, urls etc by using different configurations and validators
 * `FormBuilderTypeAhead` - Auto-completes user input from a list of items